speedx77/music-roulette/README.md

 3. autoplay not working anymore because of spotify item_not_found bug?

-4. speed up playlist assembly, promise all but in steps?
+4. speed up playlist assembly, promise all but in steps? might need spotify auth for this after verification.

 -----Problems-------